iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > I installed it on my Samsung S5 (6.0.1 Marshmallow).
 I guess it's working, but it has a big flaw: it's a power hog.
 Until I installed SowCOVIDNC, my phone battery easily lasted a full day.
 Now I have to recharge by late-afternoon.
 That's a big problem.
 Can you please fix it?
 I'm not going to uninstall it, because it is important.
 I can live with the power drain, if I have to.
 But it sure would be a lot better if it didn't drain the battery so rapidly.<br> :date: __2020-10-23 22:36:25__

-> I have been so fortunate so far to have been able to help families and my family, by running errands.
-I wear my masks I wash my hands.
-I use bottles of sanitizer even if they the store just did.
-Why?
-The lack of seeing how much folks dont know PPE training by hospital staff, how folks will grabs carts(walk pass wipes stands) and proceed to then grab spray bottles to spray the carts.
-And then use paper towels to wipe them down?
-Now, quiz time what was wrong? 😳<br> :date: __2020-10-21 18:10:18__

-> I downloaded the app the first week of was made public.
-It doesn't seem to check for exposure unless I open the app.
-When I opened it today it seems it last checked 10/8.
-Then the date changed to today after being opened.<br> :date: __2020-10-20 15:04:39__

-> Well there you go another tracking app to watch where you go, better get it now people, before president Harris demands it and makes it law, oh it might actually work if everybody had it I had it and nobody else in my shop had it, my supervisor got it and two coworkerscweluves had it and one indirect coworker that comes over all the time had it and the damn app didn't work because nobody else had it<br> :date: __2020-10-18 13:56:57__

 #### 2-star reviews